|Question||Answer||Description||Datasource and Evidence||Comment|

 The number of households residing in backyarder shacks across the entire city.

-The growth rate of households living in backyarder shacks is calculated by comparing census 2001 and 2011 data.
+The growth rate of households living in backyarder shacks is calculated by comparing Census 2011 data and reported figures in the IDP.